ScottishCovidResponse/Contact-Tracing-Model/docs/doc_v1.0/Build_documentation.md

  <img src="diseaseSettings.png" alt="Contacts File" width="400">

-**Figure 3.** Example _diseaseSettings.json_ file
+**Figure 3.** Example disease settings file

 Figure 3 shows the contents of an example _diseaseSettings.json_ file.
-For entry defining the duration an individual spends in a virus compartment and the testing durations, there is a correspond _mean_ and _max_ field.
+For entry defining the duration an individual spends in a virus compartment and the testing durations, there is a corresponding _mean_ and _max_ field.
 These correspond to the mean and maximum values that parameterise the chosen distibution, specified by the _progressionDistribution_ field.

 The _progressionDistribution_ field accepts the follow distributions:
 * GAUSSIAN